-Residents spoken with and observation of practice evidenced that staff were able to communicate effectively with residents, representatives and other key stakeholders.
+Residents and one representative spoken with and observation of practice evidenced that staff were able to communicate effectively with residents and representatives.

 A review of care records and of accident and incident reports confirmed that referral to other healthcare professionals was timely and responsive to the needs of the residents.
-This was evident during the inspection when a resident became unwell, prompt action was taken to visit the GP.
-Minutes of monthly resident meetings were available for inspection.
+Minutes of resident meetings were available for inspection.